applicaster/developer.applicaster.com/content/lognroll-analytics/lognroll-analytics.md

 ## User Data Analytics
-Note: All this data is currently being sent to Mixpanel only, given that MixPanel token is configured as outlined in the [logNroll documentation](http://)
+Note: All this data is currently being sent to Mixpanel only, given that MixPanel token is configured as outlined in the [logNroll Zendesk Article](https://applicaster.zendesk.com/hc/en-us/articles/206949946-Storyline)

 Event Name | Insight
 --------------- | ---------------